Search MENU

 20 Years

-• You reach the ‘age of majority’ when you turn 20.
-This means that you’re legally an adult.
+• You reach the ‘age of majority’ – you are legally considered to be an adult.

 • If you were adopted as a child, you can apply to Births, Deaths and Marriages for a copy of your birth certificate to find the names of your birth parents.